bgpsecurity/rpstir2/README.md

 ```

 ##### 2.2.2 Configure rpstir2_centos8
-Then, you should login in rpstir2_centos8, and run deploy.
+Then, you should login in rpstir2_centos8, and run update.
 And you can check synchronization schedule task in crontab as shown in section 2.1.8

 ```shell
 docker exec -it rpstir2_centos8 /bin/bash